Shubhamsonker21/Laptop-Price-Prediction/README.md

 #### Which features have the most significant impact on laptop prices?

-In analyzing the factors influencing laptop prices, several key features emerged as significant determinants.
+In analyzing the factors influencing laptop prices, several key features emerged as significant determinants:

-- Touchscreen and IPS Display: Laptops equipped with Touchscreen functionality and IPS display technology tend to command higher prices.
+- **Touchscreen and IPS Display:** Laptops equipped with Touchscreen functionality and IPS display technology tend to command higher prices.
 These features enhance user experience and visual quality, resulting in a price premium of approximately 20% compared to laptops without these features.

-- Storage Configuration: The type and capacity of storage components, particularly SSDs (Solid State Drives), play a crucial role in pricing.
+- **Storage Configuration:** The type and capacity of storage components, particularly SSDs (Solid State Drives), play a crucial role in pricing.
 Laptops with larger SSD capacities or high-speed SSDs are often priced higher due to their faster data access and improved system responsiveness.

 #### Can the model accurately predict the prices of laptops from lesser-known brands?